Drewlove/quarter-client/README.md

 ### Profit and Loss Page

 The profit and loss page provides a quarterly overview of both revenue and expenses.
-It follows the template of providing Sales, COGS, Direct Labor, Overrhead and Net Profit figures.
+It follows the template of providing sales, cogs, direct labor, overrhead and net profit figures.

-Additional analysis is provided in the form of Gross Profit (Sales - COGS) and Prime Cost (Sales - COGS - Direct Labor) figures.
+Additional analysis is provided in the form of gross profit (sales - cogs) and prime cost (sales - cogs - direct labor) figures.

 All together, the page is ordered as follows: